-This internship provides experience in applying family therapy theory to clinical practice in our departmental clinical training facility, the L&C Community Counseling Center.
-Through live supervision and team consultation, students will have the opportunity to apply in treatment a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
+This internship provides experience in applying family therapy theory to clinical practice.
+Through raw data supervision and team consultation, students will have the opportunity to apply in treatment a variety of systemic ideas and practices reflective in social justice based Marriage and Family Therapy approaches.
 Throughout your clinical practice, you will participate in group and occasionally in individual supervision.
-You may be asked to meet with your supervisor alone or with one other
+You may be asked to meet with your supervisor alone or with one other.